 The work at BBZ is based on a variety of projects and staff with different academic, geographical and biographical backgrounds.
-Since many of our staff members have their own experience with flight/migration, which can serve as a means of identification, we see ourselves as a migrant self-organisation.
+Since many of our staff members have their own experience with flight/migration, which can serve as a means of identification, we see ourselves as a migrant self-organization.

-In accordance with the principles of participatory youth work with a focus on asylum and residence law, the aim is to promote equal access to social resources such as education, work, political and personal self-empowerment and participation through advice and solidarity support for refugees and migrants.
-The needs of refugees should also be covered as far as possible by a conscious combination of social and psychotherapeutic work.
-The staff of the advice centre understand social work in this context as a human rights profession.
+In accordance with the principles of participatory youth work with a focus on asylum and residence law, the aim is to promote equal access to social resources such as education, work, political and personal self-empowerment and participation through advice and solidarity support for refugees and immigrant The needs of refugees should also be covered as far as possible by a conscious combination of social and psychotherapeutic work.
+The staff of the advice center understand social work in this context as a human rights profession.

 These conditions of social discrimination against refugees and persons affected by racism should not be taken for granted, which is why there is a need to combine social work with anti-racist and anti-fascist practice.
-This means for us as a advice centre to think further and not to accept social or legal exclusion and to grant every person, regardless of his or her legal status, the right to support, solidarity and help.
+This means for us as an advice center to think further and not to accept social or legal exclusion and to grant every person, regardless of his or her legal status, the right to support, solidarity and help.

-A professional proximity to the addressees of our work is important.
+A professional proximity to the addresses of our work is important.
 We see ourselves as biased and stand in solidarity behind, next to and in front of our clients.
 Despite the structural discrimination that affects young people/refugees, we do not see them with a victim deficient view, but as active, responsible, with a lot of resilience and strength.
-Therefore we understand the support of self-organisation as part of our work.
+Therefore we understand the support of self-organization as part of our work.